 Houston Baptist University has designated the following student information as public or "directory information": name, local and permanent addresses, telephone numbers, email addresses, date and place of birth, classification, major fields(s) of study, classification, dates of attendance, degrees, honors, and awards received, most recent educational institution attended, participation in officially recognized sports and activities, weight and height of athletes, and photographs.
 Pursuant to the Family Educational Rights and Privacy Act of 1974 (FERPA), the University may, at its discretion, disclose such information for any purpose.
 However, any enrolled student may ask the University to withhold such information by filing a written request with the Registrar during the first full week of classes for any term.
-By doing so, a student may ensure that his/her directory information is not released to anyone other than officials with a legitimate educational need for the information.
+By doing so, a student may ensure that his/her directory information.
 The University assumes that failure on the part of any student to specifically request the withholding of "directory information" indicates that the student approves of such disclosure.